Landon Collins: Professional career

+Pre-draft

 Prior to his junior season, Collins was projected as a high first-round selection in the 2015 NFL Draft by various mock drafts.

-New York Giants
+New York Giants (first stint)

 2015 season

 Collins was selected in the second round (33rd overall) of the 2015 NFL Draft by the New York Giants.
 The Giants originally owned the 40th pick, 8th overall in the second round, but made a trade with the Tennessee Titans in order to take Collins.
 On June 19, 2015, Collins signed a four-year, US$6 million contract with the team.

 Collins entered training camp competing with Cooper Taylor and Nat Berhe to be the New York Giants' starting free safety, after they lost veterans Quintin Demps, Antrel Rolle, and Stevie Brown to free agency in the off season.
 On August 14, 2015, in a preseason game against the Cincinnati Bengals, Collins suffered a sprained MCL.
 He missed only one preseason game.
 The New York Giants named him the starting free safety to begin his rookie season.
 Collins was switched from his natural strong safety position since he was better suited to play free safety than Brandon Meriweather.

-He made his professional regular season debut in the New York Giants' season opener against the Dallas Cowboys and finished the 27–26 loss with four combined tackles.
+He made his professional regular season debut in the Giants' season opener against the Dallas Cowboys and finished the 27–26 loss with four combined tackles.
 On October 19, 2015, Collins made his first career interception, picking off Sam Bradford and making five combined tackles in the Giant's 27–7 loss to the Philadelphia Eagles.
 On December 20, 2015, Collins recorded a season-high ten combined tackles and a pass deflection in a 38–35 loss to the Carolina Panthers.
 He finished his rookie season with 112 combined tackles, nine pass deflections, and an interception in 16 starts.
+He was named to the PFWA All-Rookie Team.
 The New York Giants finished 6–10 and head coach Tom Coughlin resigned at the end of the season.